This page last updated: July 8, 2020

 - self isolate for 14 days if you are sick to avoid spreading illness to others

-To access social services on the Sunshine Coast and other supports of to find opportunities to volunteer contact with Sunshine Coast Community Task Force by visiting their website or calling 1-866-212-5025 M-F 10am - 2pm.
-This is a volunteer run organization responding to the emerging needs in our community.
+To access social services on the Sunshine Coast and other supports of to find opportunities to volunteer contact with Sunshine Coast Community Task Force by visiting their website This is a volunteer run organization responding to the emerging needs in our community.

-We will respond to phone calls and emails during regular hours, 8:30am - 4:30pm Mon - Fri
+Staff will respond to phone calls and emails during regular hours, 8:30am - 4:30pm Monday - Friday

 Staff will be working from home, where possible.

-- Public washrooms in parks open from 7am to 9pm (Kinnickinnick park washroom is closed)
+- Public washrooms in parks open from 7am to 9pm and cleaned once daily

 - All fields closed to large events